Making Money – Tips and Tricks

 Alternatively, ask your employer for a pay rise if you think you deserve one.
 If you’re going down the route of asking for a pay rise, make sure that you’re making a good case for this money with evidence to show you deserve it.

 There are lots of ways to earn a bit more money even if you already work.
-Consider employment as an Uber driver or delivering takeaways.
+Consider employment in the ‘gig economy’ as an Uber driver or delivering takeaways.

 Many delivery jobs can be done outside of your usual working hours.
 You could also work freelance in your free time, or become a babysitter to put some extra money in your pocket.